WC Brewery, Mickle Trafford

 The Bull's Head.
 This inn was listed in Cowdroy's Directory in 1789 when the licencee was Richard Coddington.

-The Sign of the Rising Sun (Bridge Street Row East)- mentioned in a 1750 edition of a long-defunct local newspaper, The Chester Courant (there is also, in that publication, a mention of The Sun Inn existing in 1725- the same place?)
+The Sign of the Rising Sun (8 Bridge Street Row East)- mentioned in a 1750 edition of a long-defunct local newspaper, The Chester Courant (there is also, in that publication, a mention of The Sun Inn trading in Bridge Street in 1725- the same place?)
 Recorded as being used as a polling station in 1809.

-in Bridge Street Row was recorded in Cowdroy's Directory in 1785, its licencee being Thomas Smith, in Pigot's Directory in 1828 when the licencee was John Williams, the Chester Trades Directory in 1850, licencee Ann Roberts and the Post Office Directory of Cheshire 1857, licencee T Orme.
+in Bridge Street Row was recorded in Cowdroy's Directory in 1785, its licencee being Thomas Smith, in Pigot's Directory in 1818, licencee John Randle, in the same directory in 1828, licencee John Williams (also recorded as being there in 1822-3).
+In 1840 it was John Roberts, The Chester Trades Directory 1850, gives the licencee as Ann Roberts and the Post Office Directory of Cheshire 1857, Thomas Orme (Slater's has him there in 1855).

 Right: The junction of Pepper and Bridge Streets before the coming of the Inner Ring Road.